St John's Church, Poxwell: History

 St John's was built in 1867–68 as the replacement of an earlier church which was described in the Post Office Directory as being a "small ancient fabric" with a nave and chancel but no tower.
 It was demolished in 1866, prior to the construction of the new church approximately 70 yards eastwards.

 The new church, also dedicated to St John the Evangelist, was built at the sole expense of John Trenchard Trenchard, the patron of the living and owner of the Poxwell and Ringstead estates.
 It was designed by Mr. George Evans of Wimborne Minster and built by Mr. R. Reynolds of Wimborne Minster.
 The carving work was carried out by Mr. Grassby of Dorchester.

 St John's was consecrated on 22 April 1868 by the Bishop of Sodor and Man, the Right Rev. Horatio Powys, on behalf of the Bishop of Salisbury (the Right Rev. Walter Kerr Hamilton), who was unable to consecrate the church due to illness.

 The church was demolished in 1969, following the union of the parishes of Osmington and Poxwell.
-The building was considered unsafe and too costly to maintain.
+A survey of the spire concluded it was unsafe and required repairs at an estimated cost of £5,000, which was beyond the financial means of the village's 50 inhabitants.
+It was decided to demolish the church, with work beginning on 11 August 1969.
+Despite the survey's claims, the spire was much stronger than expected and the first attempt to pull it down failed.
+The first set of thick steel hawsers which were wrapped around the spire snapped under the strain when they were pulled by a mechanical digger.
+The second attempt to fell the spire was successful after thicker hawsers were attached.
+The contractors received payment for their demolition work by salvaging material from the building.
 The churchyard remains near the site of the church.